Samsung forecasts smaller than expected profit gains in 2Q | Taiwan News

 Sales fell 5 percent over a year earlier to 58 trillion won ($51.7 billion).

-Analysts have lowered their views on Samsung, the world's largest smartphone maker, citing weak smartphone sales.
-They say Samsung sold fewer-than-expected Galaxy S9 flagship smartphones.
+Analysts have recently lowered their views on Samsung, the world's largest smartphone maker, citing weak smartphone sales.
+They said Samsung sold fewer-than-expected Galaxy S9 flagship smartphones.

 The company is due to give its net profit and breakdown figures among its business divisions later this month.